 Gold braces don't have any specific advantages over traditional stainless models except as an option for people with an allergy to nickel, a component of stainless steel.
 But some people simply prefer the way gold braces look.
 Gold braces tend to be most popular with female patients -- probably because they look like jewelry for your teeth!

 Only a dentist or orthdontist can determine which type of dental braces is right for you.
-Speak with your dentist to find out whether gold braces are an option.
+Speak with your dentist to find out whether gold braces are an option and how much they cost.
 If you need help finding a dentist near you, we can help!
 Call us at